A Short Story About Violence

 The Dancer

-I go to work like normal at papa’s store.
-It’s a store that keeps the roof over our heads.
-Work hard, papa says, so you can go to college.
-I go to work like normal, because whenever I don’t have class he wants me to work.
-Papa doesn’t appreciate free time, he says.
-There’s no time for free time.
+I go to work like normal at the family store.
+It’s the store that keeps a roof over our heads.
+Work hard, my father says, so you can go to college.
+If I don’t have class I work.
+My father doesn’t appreciate free time.

-Ligne!
-Marnie, are you paying attention?
+Ligne, Marnie!
+Are you paying attention?

-Jeté entrelacé.
+Jeté entrelacé!
 No, Marnie, spin and then drop.

 The Gun